Field-Effect-Transistor/archiso/README.md

 sudo mkarchiso -v -w /tmp/work -o . archlive
 ```

-If build cause an error you can try to use iso from release.
+If build cause an error you can try to use iso from [releases](https://github.com/Field-Effect-Transistor/archiso/releases).

 ### Explanation of Flags